 Specific categories of essential fish habitat (EFH) include all estuarine waters and substrates (mud, sand, shell, rock, and associated biological communities), including subtidal vegetation (sea grasses and algae) and adjacent intertidal wetland vegetation (marshes and mangroves).
+Submerged aquatic vegetation (SAV) occurs along the coastal areas of Louisiana; however, SAVs were not observed in the project area.
 In addition, estuarine aquatic habitats provide nursery and foraging areas that support economically important marine fishery species such as spotted seatrout, southern flounder, Atlantic croaker, Gulf menhaden, striped mullet, spot, and blue crab.
-These species may serve as prey for Federally-managed fish species such as mackerels, snappers, groupers, billfishes and sharks.
+These species may serve as prey for Federally managed fish species such as mackerels, snappers, groupers, billfishes, and sharks.

-The estuarine waters in the proposed project area include EFH for several Federally-managed species (Table 3).
-These species use the proposed project area for foraging and nursery habitat, as well as a migration route to other areas considered to be EFH.
+The estuarine waters in the proposed project area include EFH for several Federally managed species (Table 2).
+These species use the proposed project area for foraging and nursery habitats, as well as migration routes to other areas considered to be EFH.
 Specific categories of EFH in the project area include estuarine emergent wetlands, mud/sand substrates, and estuarine water column.
 A brief description of the EFH species found in the proposed project area follows: